chaoss/augur/docs/new-install-osx.md

 ### RabbitMQ Configuration
-The default timeout for RabbitMQ needs to be set on Ubuntu 22.x.
+The default timeout for RabbitMQ needs to be set.
 ```shell
 sudo vi /opt/homebrew/etc/rabbitmq/advanced.config
 ```